liquity/bold/README.md

 No fix is deemed necessary, since:

 - Redemption arbitrage is competitive and profit margins are thin.
-Chunking redemptions incurs higher gas costs and eats into arb profits.
+Chunking redemptions incurs a higher total gas cost and eats into arb profits.
 - Redemptions in Liquity v1 (with the same fee formula) have broadly functioned well, and proven effective in restoring the LUSD peg.
 - The redemption fee spike gain and decay half-life are “best-guess” parameters anyway - there’s little reason to believe that even the intended fee scheme is absolutely optimal.

 ### Oracle failure and urgent redemptions with the frozen last good price

 When an oracle failure triggers a branch shutdown, the respective PriceFeed’s `fetchPrice` function returns the recorded `lastGoodPrice` price thereafter.
-Thus LST on that branch is then always priced using `lastGoodPrice`.
+Thus the LST on that branch after shutdown is always priced using `lastGoodPrice`.

 During shutdown, the only operation that uses the LST price is urgent redemptions.

-When `lastGoodPrice` is used, the real market price may be higher or lower.
+When `lastGoodPrice` is used to price the LST, the _real_ market price may be higher or lower.
 This leads the following distortions:

 | Scenario                     | Consequence                                                                                                                                       |
 |------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|